JasonForJoy/Personalized-Response-Selection/README.md

 # Partner Matters!
 An Empirical Study on Fusing Personas for Personalized Response Selection in Retrieval-Based Chatbots
-This repository contains the source code for the _SIGIR 2021_ paper **Partner Matters!
-An Empirical Study on Fusing Personas for Personalized Response Selection in Retrieval-Based Chatbots**.
+This repository contains the source code for the _SIGIR 2021_ paper [Partner Matters!
+An Empirical Study on Fusing Personas for Personalized Response Selection in Retrieval-Based Chatbots](https://arxiv.org/pdf/2105.09050.pdf).
 Jia-Chen Gu, Hui Liu, Zhen-Hua Ling, Quan Liu, Zhigang Chen, Xiaodan Zhu. <br>
-Preprint and code will be released soon. <br>
+Hopefully, code will be released at the end of June.
+Thanks for your patience. <br>

 ## Introduction
 Persona can function as the prior knowledge for maintaining the consistency of dialogue systems.